Dolby Digital: Technical details

 words before the next syncword.
-Channel blocks can be either long, in which case the entire block is processed as single modified discrete cosine transform, or short, in which case two half length transforms are performed on the block.
+Channel blocks can be either long, in which case the entire block is processed as single modified discrete cosine transform, or short, in which case two half-length transforms are performed on the block.
 Below is a simplified AC-3 header.
 A detailed description is in the ATSC "Digital Audio Compression (AC-3) (E-AC-3) Standard", section 5.4.

 License

-AC3 was covered by patents (expired since March 2017).
-Patents were used to ask to pay a commercial license to publish an application that decodes AC3.
-This led some audio app developers to ban AC3 from their apps, although the open source VLC media player supported AC-3 audio without having paid for any kind of patent license fee.
+AC3 was covered by patents that expired in March 2017.
+Developers were asked to pay a commercial license in order to legally publish an application that decodes AC3.
+This led some audio app developers to ban AC3 from their apps, although the open source VLC media player supported AC-3 audio without having paid a patent license fee.

 In Dolby's 2005 original and amended S-1 filings with the SEC, Dolby acknowledged that "Patents relating to our Dolby Digital technologies expire between 2008 and 2017."

-The last patent covering AC-3 expired March 20, 2017, so it is now generally free to use.
+The last patent covering AC-3 expired March 20, 2017, rendering it free to use.